DennisWayo/QubitMachine/README.md

 ```
 we minimized the expectation value of $$\mathbf{A}$$ over a trial state $$\vec{x}$$.
 This forms the cost function of the variational quantum eigensolver (VQE).

 4. Run the Simulation:Execute the algorithm using a state-vector simulator.
-This is useful for calculating the exact wavefunction and is ideal for prototyping before running on a real quantum device.
+This was implemented to calculating the exact wavefunction which was ideal for prototyping before running on a real quantum device.
-5. CX-gate Count: To ensure the solution meets the challenge’s requirements, we must also compute the number of CX gates used in the quantum circuit.
-This can be done after generating the circuit.
+5. CX-gate Count: We ensured the solution meets the challenge’s requirements, we also computed the number of CX gates used in the quantum circuit.
+This was done after generating the circuit.

 ## Solutions: